Saint Helena pound: Coins

-The copper halfpennies introduced in 1821 were issued for Saint Helena by the East India Trading Company, and were used for a majority of the time the company was involved in the area.
+The copper halfpennies introduced in 1821 were issued for Saint Helena by the East India Company, and were used for a majority of the time the company was involved in the area.
 During that period, the island was used as a penal location for high-ranking political prisoners, including Napoleon Bonaparte.
 Circulating coinage for St. Helena was not issued again for another 163 years, in 1984.

 Prior to 1984, both Saint Helena and Ascension Island had issued non-circulating commemorative coins, but officially used standard circulation coins.
 The St. Helena-issued banknotes circulated alongside British coins and banknotes.

 In 1984, circulating coins were first introduced in the names of St. Helena and Ascension, in denominations of 1, 2, 5, 10, and 50 pence and £1.
 The coin series was designed by engraver and coin designer Michael Hibbit.
 All of the coins are the same size and composition as the corresponding British coins and have the same value.
 Each coin depicts flora and fauna unique to the islands.
 The coins and notes of St. Helena and Ascension are also in use on the Island of Tristan Da Cunha, along with British coins and notes.
 Tristan da Cunha is not included on the series by name because the island chain was originally not politically incorporated into the St. Helena and Ascension Colony at the time of the currency's official release.
 Later issues have yet to include Tristan da Cunha's name as an incorporated territory.
 Tristan da Cunha still considers sterling to be its official currency.